Support for your organisation

-Our Good Practice Guidelines are a result of 23 years of implementing effective staff care for relief, development and mission organisations.
+Our Good Practice Guidelines are a result of over 25 years of implementing effective staff care for relief, development and mission organisations.

 We have put together this simple guide as our contribution to improving staff care around the world for people who work on projects that are committed to positive change.

-Standard of care to prepare people throughout their assignement
+Standard of care to prepare people throughout their assignment

 We believe in the integrated care of staff and are committed to this approach.
 We keep in mind physical, psychological, emotional and spiritual health, and the safety and security issues affecting staff and their immediate dependents.